 The Advising Center provides academic advising, tutoring and other programs and resources to help students succeed academically at the University.

 Throughout their UArts experience, students will receive guidance from faculty advisors in their programs and by staff advisors in the Advising Center.
-Academic advisors in the Center help students make a successful transition to college and explore academic options, including major, minors, internships, and concentrations.
-First-year students meet with an Academic Advisor in the Center in their first and second semesters.
-In their junior year, students schedule a Graduation Planning meeting with an Academic Advisor in the Center.
+Academic advisors in the Center help students make a successful transition to college and explore academic options, including major, minors, internships, and study abroad.
+First-Year students in CAMD meet with an academic advisor before declaring their major.
+Senior students receive graduation planning advising before the start of, and throughout, their final year before graduation.

 The Advising Center also offers specialized services and conducts targeted outreach to students who are academically at-risk or on academic probation.
 In coordination with International Student Programs, the Center provides comprehensive ESL tutoring and academic support to students for whom English is a second language.
 Students with documented disabilities or learning differences may also be referred to us for academic support.